Sa-YoorHeadley/meme-generator/README.md

 <br />

 ## Description
-This is my solution to the Photo Journal project on Scrimba.
+This is my solution to the Meme Generator project on Scrimba.
+This SPA React app calls the ImgFlip API to generate a random meme image.
+The inputs can be used to display lines of text on the top and/or bottom of the image.

 ### Concepts Used
 - Components, Props